 When you visit Tavira, you’ll discover a city with 21 churches, an old Arab quarter, ruins of a castle where you can enjoy the most fantastic view over Tavira, a Roman bridge and alleys where you’ll love to lose yourself.

 One of the places you can’t miss if you visit Algarve is Silves Castle.
 Built between the 8th and the 10th century by the Moorish, its unique architecture is a trace of the Muslim presence there.
 The castle, also known as “red fortress” because of its colour, is on the top of the hill, facing the city of Silves.

 We can also admire from the various and different viewpoints the whole city, from the Serra de Monchique to the orchards.
-Considered as one of the most important monuments in the Iberian Peninsula, it is a national monument since 1910.
+Considered as one of the most important monuments in the Iberian Peninsula, it was listed as a national monument in 1910.

 The city of Faro is the entry point for those who want to visit Algarve and travel by plane.
 However, this city is often forgotten by tourists who go directly to the various resorts in the region.

 Located just 6 km from the airport, the historic centre of Faro will amaze you with all its alleys frozen in time and its beautiful cathedral where you can enjoy the most magnificent view over the Ria Formosa.

 Tip: after your visit to the historic centre, don’t miss the opportunity to go on a boat tour to discover the wonders of Ria Formosa Natural Park.
 In addition to admire the fauna and flora, you’ll also have the chance to visit 4 islands, some of them inhabited by fishermen.

 Especially for nature lovers, Cape St. Vincent is, not surprisingly, a nature reserve since 1988 given the number of species that make this place their home: sea otters, herons, Bonelli’s eagles, etc.